wovo/torsor/readme.md

-If they are temperature differences we must flog the author and insist that in the future he writes them as N degrees (without the Celcius), because in that case X degrees Celcius is the same as X degrees Kelvin.
+If they are temperature differences we must flog the author and insist that in the future he writes them as N degrees (without the Celcius), because in that case X degrees Celcius is the same as X degrees Kelvin, so appending 'Celcius' or 'Kelvin' is misleading.
 (Let's forget about Fahrenheit and Reaumur.)
 In that case, 10 degrees + 20 degrees is without any doubt 30 degrees.

 If the values are tosor (absolute) temperatures, adding them is meaningless, insofar that it doesn't produce an absolute temperature or a temperature difference.

-One could argue that if the addition means something, it is that it produces something that:
+One could argue that if the addition means anything, it is that it produces something that:

 - when divided by 2, yields an absolute (torsor) temperature

 - when you subtract an absolute (torsor) temperature from it, it yields an absolute (torsor) temperature.